alpha-dragon-org/dragon-module1-tokeninfo/README.md

 # Intro to Dragon Data-Modules

 Dragon is a browser extension that visualizes the power concentrations in any token on the Solana blockchain.
-The extension is separated into "data-modules" that produce different analyses of a token's power holders.
-The initial release includes four data-modules, and the module of focus for this bounty is:
+The extension is separated into "data-modules" that produce different analyses of a token's powerful holders.
+This initial release includes four data-modules, and the module of focus for this bounty is:

 - **Token Info/Security:** Basic token information such as ticker, age, market cap, and number of holders.
 Basic security measures such as mint authority, freeze authority, and locked liquidity pool.

-Soon, Dragon will provide data-modules analyzing many other kinds of holder distributions and deceptive behaviors for any token project in crypto.
+Soon, Dragon will provide data-modules analyzing many other kinds of power distributions for any token project in crypto.

 ---